overnet/ai-docs-search/README.md

    ```

    Note: We use `run -i` instead of `up` to ensure proper handling of interactive input for the search queries.

+   When prompted for a folder path, you can use `test_docs` to try the included sample files or use path to your local dir with files.

 ### Manual Installation